1. Update your business plan and forecasts

 3. Focus on your core business

 Refreshing your business plan is also an opportunity to confirm your strategic direction and refocus your team.
 Concentrating on your core business helps you cut costs and increase efficiency by building a successful, repeatable formula for consistently delivering the same product or service, rather than trying to be all things to all people.
+Daily IQ can provide you with tailored insights so you can learn more about your most valuable customers, their spending habits and spending trends in your area.
 Consider:

 - Do you need to refine your value proposition or target audience in response to a changing market?
 Are you selling to the same customer segments, or have they changed?